adamDilger/resume/resume.typ

     Senior-level developer tasked with designing, developing and testing features and bugfixes in new and existing codebases.
 In this role, I was assigned the responsibility of maintaining Geometry's core codebase, and was instrumental in the process of releasing upgrades and improvements that were consumed by a number of projects.

+    Geometry's applications have a heavy GIS focus, which has allowed me to gain experience in handling, manipulating, and displaying spatial data, as well as working with a range of mapping libraries and APIs.

     Projects:
     - _*Geometry Enterprise Platform (GEP)*_
       - A template project as a base for other Geometry projects